 Wills come into effect only after your death, meaning that beneficiaries under a Will have no interest in your estate before your death.
 During your lifetime you can change or cancel your Will whenever you like.
 You can cancel your Will by doing any of the following:

 When Wills were type-written, codicils were a convenient way to make a change without re-typing the entire Will.
-Today, Wills are generally made with word-processing software.
+Today, Wills are usually made with word-processing software.
 This also means you can easily make changes and create a new Will.
 This may be preferable to avoid any confusion or dispute over the changes.

 The Regina Public Library and Saskatoon Public Library are hosting free Law Fair events during Saskatchewan Access to Justice Week to connect people with free legal information, assistance, and support.
 Attend to acquire legal knowledge and to broaden awareness of legal rights and responsibilities!